What is a Poison Put?

 How Does a Poison Put Work

-If a target company employs the poison put defense strategy, a potential bidder must carefully assess the cost of acquisition of a controlling interest in the target company and other related costs, including the target’s debt payments, and ensure that it possesss enough cash to cover all acquisition costs.
+If a target company employs the poison put defense strategy, a potential bidder must carefully assess the cost of acquisition of a controlling interest in the target company and other related costs, including the target’s debt payments, and ensure that it possesses enough cash to cover all the acquisition costs.

 Example of a Poison Put Strategy

 ABC Corp. is a medium-sized company operating in the tech industry.
-The company’s management recently discovered that their competitors from XYZ Corp. aim to undertake a hostile takeover of its business.
+The company’s management recently discovered that its competitor, XYZ Corp., aims to undertake a hostile takeover of their business.
 ABC Corp.’s management informs the company’s board of directors of the potential bid.
 The company’s shareholders vote to resist the takeover bid from XYZ Corp by employing the poison put defensive strategy.

-ABC Corp.’s management knows that XYZ Corp. requires $300 million to acquire a controlling interest in the former.
-Thus, the managers decide to incur new debt by issuing corporate bonds to investors with a value of $150 million.
+ABC Corp.’s management knows that XYZ Corp. requires $300 million to acquire a controlling interest in ABC.
+The board decides to issue new debt in the form of corporate bonds with a total value of $150 million.

-The bonds will contain a covenant with a put option that will allow the bondholders to secure repayment in case of a takeover by ABC Corp. or by any company.
-In addition, if the bondholders exercise the option, they will be entitled to the repayment at 105% of par value (i.e., 5% above par).
+The bonds contain a covenant with a put option that will allow the bondholders to secure immediate repayment in case of a takeover by ABC Corp. (or by any other entity).
+In addition, if the bondholders exercise their early payment option, they will be entitled to repayment at 105% of par value (i.e., 5% above par).
 In other words, the total value of bonds will increase to $157.5 million.

 After the implementation of the poison put defense, the total acquisition cost for XYZ Corp. will be $457.5 million ($300 million + $157.5 million).
 The hefty price tag may successfully discourage XYZ from pursuing the takeover.